laidlaw42/BAM_scripts/README.md

 The script performs the following tasks:

-1. **API Interaction**: It sends an HTTP GET request to the NSW Bionet API to fetch datasets associated e.g.  "VegetationClassification_PCTGrowthForm".
+1. **API Interaction**: Sends an HTTP GET request to the NSW Bionet API to fetch a specified dataset e.g.  "VegetationClassification_PCTGrowthForm".

 3. **Data Retrieval & Storage**: Upon receiving the response, the script extracts and stores the content as a JSON.